rssiuiuc/CropSight/README.md

   <b>Figure 6: CropSight-US ground-truthing framework demonstrating the steps necessary to generate the CropSight-US products across CONUS for object-based crop type ground truth building on the CropSight by Liu et al. (2024).</b>
 </p>

-We constructed a field-level crop type ground truth dataset using an object-based framework with 17 major crop types sampled from the GSV metadata pool.
-Each record includes predicted crop type, confidence level (from CONUS-UncertainFusionNet), cropland boundary, and image timestamp (year, month).
-For each crop, we used CSB data to compute the average number of fields per ASD and assigned ASDs to quantiles (Q1–Q4).
-GSV metadata were aggregated per crop-ASD pair, excluding crops with <2% total metadata.
-If an ASD had ≤ average GSV entries, all were used.
-For ASDs above average, extra samples were drawn at 0.2x, 0.4x, 0.6x, and 0.8x the excess count for Q1–Q4, respectively.
-Sampling was stratified by ASD-level irrigation:rainfed ratios, with targets decomposed accordingly.
-Within each ASD, a spatially adaptive fishnet approach ensured spatially representative sampling per crop.
+To generate the CropSight-US dataset, we apply our crop type ground truthing framework across the entire CONUS using an automated pipeline.
+This pipeline processes all available cropland field-view GSV metadata from 2013 to 2023 to ensure broad spatial coverage and capture agricultural diversity.

+Since GSV panoramas are captured approximately every 10 meters, multiple metadata records may correspond to the same field.
+To reduce redundancy, we spatially link each GSV metadata record to cropland field boundaries from the CSB dataset and randomly select one representative per field to ensure spatial uniqueness.

+To guide crop-type sampling, we quantify the spatial distribution of each crop by counting retained GSV metadata linked to CSB-labeled fields.
+We compute the average metadata count per ASD per crop type to establish a baseline for balanced representation, accounting for crop extent, GSV availability, and irrigation practices.

+For each crop-year combination:

+- In ASDs with fewer samples than the baseline, all metadata are retained.
+- In ASDs exceeding the baseline, we retain the baseline plus a proportionally sampled subset based on CSB-linked metadata volume.
+- To preserve irrigation representation, we stratify samples by irrigation status within each ASD, maintaining the relative proportions of irrigated and non-irrigated fields.

+Using these ASD-level targets, we apply a spatially adapted sampling strategy (Sect.
+3.1.2) to select cropland field-view GSV records.
+Each selected record is paired with:

+- The corresponding GSV image
+- The least cloudy Sentinel-2 image from the same month (or NAIP as fallback)
+- Crop type labels are predicted using CONUS-UncertainFusionNet, which also provides uncertainty metrics.
+Field boundaries are delineated using our fine-tuned SAM model.

+Each entry in the CropSight-US dataset includes:

+- Predicted crop type
+- Confidence metrics (entropy, variance, confidence level)
+- Delineated field boundary
+- Year and month of GSV capture

 More information about sampling is documented at [CropSight-ASD-GSV-Sampling.ipynb](https://colab.research.google.com/drive/1lBX9MaaueqojQ3JpbS0WaNvNqeS7R_UI?usp=sharing)

 <p align="center">
   <img src="src/CropSight-US-Crop-Types.jpg" width="800">